ayota/ddl_nlp/README.md

 You can also run the ontology ingestion module directly as a script; see usage notes in the script itself.

+## Model Building

 ### To generate data-folds

-You can generate a folder structure that will contain prepared training and test sets for k number of folds.
+You can use the `wrangling/generate_folds.py` script to generate a folder structure that will contain prepared training and test sets for k number of folds.

 The folder structure follows the following pattern UNDER the data directory
 ```